sagemath/sagewiki_to_gh-2022-10-10/screenshots.md

 = Screenshots =

+OK -- I'm doing all these right now.

 If you want to help, immediately edit this page to say that you're working on one of these, then make a link to the requested screenshot (it can be a url link -- just post a url that goes to the screenshot; no special markup is needed).